Thanks for visiting the Butler School of Music's web page for non-Music majors. Spring 2014

-PIA 201 auditions for Fall Semester 2013 will occur on Tuesday, August 27, 2013 (the day before Fall 2013 classes begin), Noon-5pm, in MRH 4.182.
-A sign-up sheet with audition time slots will be posted on MRH 4.182, on Aug.
-19, 2013 and will remain posted up through the audition date.
+PIA 201 auditions for Spring Semester 2014 will occur on Monday, Jan.
+13, 2014 (first day of Spring 2014 classes), 1:30-5:30pm, in MRH 4.182.
+A sign-up sheet with audition time slots will be posted on MRH 4.182, on Dec.
+16, 2013 and will remain posted up through the audition date.
 Auditions will last approximately 5 minutes each.
-Audition results will be posted on the bulletin board next to the Student Office, MRH 3.836 by 2pm on the next day, Wednesday, Aug.
-28. Results will NOT
+Audition results will be posted on the bulletin board next to the Student Office, MRH 3.836 by 2pm on the next day, Tuesday, Jan.
+14. Results will NOT

 be provided via phone or email.

-IMPORTANT: Students new to PIA 201 who passed the audition and are approved to take PIA 201 must register for PIA 201 no later than the FOURTH class day
+IMPORTANT: Students new to PIA 201 who passed the audition and are approved to take PIA 201 must register for PIA 201 no later than the THIRD class day

-All registered students for PIA 201 for Fall 2013 will be notified of who their instructor is on the fifth class day, only if they have registered for the course.
+All registered students for PIA 201 for Spring 2014 will be notified of who their instructor is on the fourth class day, only if they have registered for the course.

 PIA 201 Audition information